Colorado Father’s Rights Attorneys

 Men in Denver and the surrounding regions seeking fathers’ rights attorneys have a wide variety of reasons for doing so.
 Some feel they have earned the right of paternity through parenting and caring for a child.
 Others may claim that biologically they are the father despite accusations of other related parties.

-Either way, our Denver divorce attorneys will fight for your father’s rights.
+Either way, our divorce attorneys will fight for your father’s rights.
 Don’t let the state’s flimsy definitions of fatherhood and paternal responsibilities / obligations limit your options between you and your child.
-We pledge to deliver proper and strategic legal representation, and we will fight for dads that deserve it.
+We pledge to deliver proper and strategic legal representation for fathers rights in Colorado, and we will fight for dads that deserve it.

 We provide legal services and consultation in the areas of: